Dunlop Manners: Life and military career

-Manners born at Kuala Lumpur in the Federated Malay States, before coming to England where was educated at Lancing College.
+Manners was born at Kuala Lumpur in the Federated Malay States, before coming to England where was educated at Lancing College.
 After completing his education, he chose a career in the British Army and enlisted with the Buffs (Royal East Kent Regiment) as a second lieutenant in December 1936.
 He made a single appearance in first-class cricket for the British Army cricket team against Cambridge University at Fenner's in 1939.
 Batting once in the match, Manners scored 33 not out in the Army first-innings, while with the ball he took a single wicket, that of Patrick Dickinson in the Cambridge University first-innings.

 He served with the Buffs in the Second World War, during which he was promoted to the rank of lieutenant in January 1941.
 Following the war, he was promoted to the rank of captain in July 1946, with promotion to the rank of major coming in January 1952.
 He was made a brevet lieutenant colonel in November 1956, and achieved the full rank in December 1959.
 Manners retired from active service in August 1961.
 He later emigrated to South Africa, where he died at Durban in August 1994.